DENTAL FLOSS TYPES - THE PROS AND CONS

 Adults can appreciate flavored floss, too.
 If you see students, clients or patients throughout the day with little time for oral care until you get home at night, a flavored floss may be just what you need after lunch.
 And if you don’t want the mint in your floss to clash with the mint in your toothpaste, keep mint-flavored floss in your desk for midday dental care and use an unflavored floss with your toothpaste of choice as part of your evening oral care routine.

-benefit from flossing.
+Everyone deserves to benefit from flossing.
 But not everyone can floss their teeth easily.
 Some examples include young children who are just learning to floss, older adults who may have arthritic hands and limited finger flexibility, and anyone who doesn't like putting their fingers into their mouths.
 But even if you are in one of these categories, you can still enjoy the benefits of flossing by using a floss holder, which is a handle with a curved end designed to hold a piece of floss.

 Or you can